RobRendell/gTove/README.md

 * Add ability to "copy and reposition" a map, for modular map pieces.
 The UX isn't ideal because the copied map overlaps the original, and you have to blindly click and start dragging, but it works.
 * Allow scaling minis down to 1/16th size, and slow down rate of scaling the smaller it is.
+* Make the tabletop save if it's been changed but no changes have been made for the previous 5 seconds, rather than the previous mechanism (save at most once every 5 seconds).
+This prevents a lot of updates arriving continuously causing the tabletop to save multiple times.

 ## Plans/TODO